MTG/freesound/_docs/api/source/overview.rst

 If a request is throttled, the APIv2 will return a 429 Too many requests response error with a ``detail`` field indicating which rate limit has been exceeded.

-Although we have set the default usage limits so that they should be enough for most applications, if these usage limits are not enough for you, please contact Freesound administrators to request more permissive limits.
+Although we have set the default usage limits so that they should be enough for most applications, if these usage limits are not enough for you, please contact Freesound administrators at mtg *at* upf.edu to request more permissive limits.

 More help